arangodb/arangodb/Documentation/DocuBlocks/Rest/Indexes/post_api_index_inverted.md

 @RESTSTRUCT{analyzer,post_api_index_inverted_nested,string,optional,}
 The name of an Analyzer to use for this field.
-Default: the value defined by the top-level `analyzer` option.
+Default: the value defined by the parent field, or the top-level `analyzer` option.

 @RESTSTRUCT{features,post_api_index_inverted_nested,array,optional,string}
 A list of Analyzer features to use for this field.
-They define what features are enabled for the `analyzer`.
+You can set this option to overwrite what features are enabled for the `analyzer`.
 Possible features:
 - `"frequency"`
 - `"norm"`
 - `"position"`
 - `"offset"`

-Default: the value of the top-level `features` option, or if not set, the features defined by the Analyzer itself.
+Default: the features as defined by the Analyzer itself.

 @RESTSTRUCT{searchField,post_api_index_inverted_nested,boolean,optional,}
 This option only applies if you use the inverted index in a `search-alias` Views.